automenta/objenome/README.md

  * Failure (default behavior of normal DI containers)
  * Dynamically generated Menus that allow a user to decide
- * Generate all permuttions (ex: and use them in parallel or sequence)
+ * Generate all permutations (ex: and use them in parallel or sequence)
  * A heuristic or random choice, decided in a way that optimizes an objective function (see next section)